-Recommend approving an agreement amendment for the MVC Phase III Student Academic Services Facility for construction management services with C.W.
-Driver in the amount of \$59,173, and request for a one month time extension.
+The Committee to review an agreement amendment for the MVC Phase III Student Academic Services Facility for construction management services with C.W.
+Driver in the amount of \$59,173; and request for a one month extension of time, for a revised completion date of October 4th, 2013.